Skip to main content

 Colin Manning

-Colin is a climate scientist at Newcastle University’s School of Engineering, although based at the Met Office Hadley Centre in Exeter.
-As part of the high-resolution climate modeling research group, his work focuses on extreme weather events – examining their causes, impacts, and potential future changes.
+Based at the Met Office Hadley Centre in Exeter but affiliated with Newcastle University’s School of Engineering, he is part of the high-resolution climate modeling research group.
+His work focuses on extreme weather events, examining their causes, impacts, and potential future changes.

-Recently, Colin has concentrated on winter storms in Western Europe, investigating the conditions that drive extreme winds, heavy rainfall and their co-occurrence.
-He has also worked closely with electricity network operators to assess resilience challenges to extreme weather and improve predictions of power outages during severe storms.
+Recently, Colin has concentrated on winter storms in Western Europe, investigating the conditions that drive extreme winds, heavy rainfall, and their co-occurrence.
+He has also collaborated with electricity network operators to assess resilience challenges posed by extreme weather and improve predictions of power outages during severe storms.

 Colin Manning